 Building it on skids will also give you some flexibility with the width of the house.
 You’ll have options with length either way, but on a trailer your width will be capped at 8 feet.
 Without this limitation, you might be able to push that to 10 feet, which will make a huge difference in the interior space of the home.In either case, your tiny home will need insulation throughout the base of the structure.
 There are trailers available that are built specifically for tiny houses that come with the necessary insulation.
 Remember, in your tiny house every inch of space will matter as we will see when we try to fit everything in it.

 Here is where this house begins to become you.
 In this phase, you will draw out the layout of each room, wall, divider and storage space.
 Think long and hard about everything you will have in there so you can plan effectively ahead of time.
-You can find plenty of free tiny house designs online to get started or get ideas, such as those at http://www.tinyhousedesign.com/free-plans/.
-Small dividers and thoughtful storage can maximize a rooms usefulness while not taking up to much actual space or making too many very, very tiny rooms.
+You can find plenty of free tiny house designs and ideas to get started.
+Small dividers and thoughtful storage can maximize a rooms usefulness while not taking up too much actual space or making too many very, very tiny rooms.

 Where will your stove go?
 Where will your desk go?
 Your couch?
 Here’s a big one-where will your bed go?
 A common place for the bed is on a loft if you don’t mind climbing up into it every night.
 If you do put one up there, make sure you give yourself a window that opens for proper circulation at night.
 Kitchen space and bathroom space can be minimal if there are on-site kitchens and outhouses, as there are in many communal settings.
 It is important to determine your own needs and work with them to achieve your goals with your space.